AlbinLindskog/project_cookiecutter/{{cookiecutter.project_slug}}/README.rst

 Go ahead and visit http://localhost:8000 {% if cookiecutter.use_react == 'y' %}and http://localhost:3000 {% endif %}
 in your browser.
-The project features live reloading, any changes you make in the code should be apparent as soon as you reload.
+The project features live reloading, any changes you make in the code should be apparent as soon as you refresh.

 To run a management command, in this case opening an interactive interpreter, run::